Skip to main content

 What is Overhead?

-Overhead includes the costs required to run your business that are not directly tied to one specific job, such as:
+Overhead includes costs required to run your business that aren't tied to one specific job:

 • Office staff